 If your niche is computer design, why would you interview someone who specializes in interior design?
 Exactly, you wouldn’t.
 People outside of your niche have nothing to offer your followers, so your interview blog should render relevant people to your industry, people your followers can learn from.

 Once you’ve established that you need to stay within your niche, start brainstorming.
+Same as you would in a search for blog post ideas for the new year.
 Chances are, you already know some great candidates for your blog interview.
 If you’ve thought of some people, it’s because they are relevant and popular enough to be interviewed.
 And guess what?
 You want them to contribute to your interview blog post.

 Make sure to write every name down that you find.
 You’re just going to go through it later and decide who’s most important for you to interview.
 Don’t think about cutting your list short at the moment.
 Put all the names you can think of on a piece of paper and try to contact them for a potential collaboration.
 If you can’t think of many, it’s time for Plan B: social media.